What is 6QRC? (Professional Introduction)

 For Teachers

-6QRC creates a shared, load-bearing language between teacher and learner.
+6QRC creates a structurally precise language between teacher and student.

-Instead of vague coaching (“read it again,” “slow down,” “think carefully”), teachers can coach the exact structure of the task.
+Instead of vague coaching such as “read it again,” “slow down,” or “think carefully,” teachers can coach the exact structure of the task.

 For Curriculum Designers and Assessment Writers

-6QRC provides a rubric for prompt clarity, cognitive demand, and structural consistency.
+6QRC provides a rubric for prompt demand and structural consistency.

 For Researchers and Reviewers

-6QRC offers a substrate‑level model that can be independently validated through rater agreement and predictive accuracy of student moves.
+6QRC offers a substrate‑level model that can be validated through rater agreement and the predictive accuracy of student moves.

 A simple five‑step entry point:

-- Ask students to identify what they can CAPTURE and what they must INTERPRET.
+2. Ask students to identify what they can EXTRACT and what they must INTERPRET

-- Use the representation to SOLVE, then diagnose breakdowns by element.
+5. Use that representation to SOLVE, then diagnose breakdowns by element.

 This gives students a transferable structure for navigating any problem.